mkudija/mkudija.github.io/notes/_md/The Case for a Lectionary Bible.md

 <center><strong>Prototype Lectionary Bible</strong>: Annotations in the Compact Ignatius Catholic Bible</center>

-A second prototype digitizes this idea of annotating the lectionary in the outer margins of the text to visually indicate passages that are proclaimed in the Mass.
+A second prototype digitizes this idea of annotating the Lectionary in the outer margins of the text to visually indicate passages that are proclaimed in the Mass.
 Colors in this version correspond to the Lectionary cycle: A/B/C for Sundays, Feasts, and Weekdays.
 Alternatively they could be colored by liturgical season.

 Luke 1 is a useful "high-density" text that is proclaimed frequently in the Lectionary.
 This design demonstrates the ability to clearly indicate overlapping readings used in multiple locations in the Lectionary.
+Alternatively, a creative graphic designer could likely produce a design that uses shaded text like the *Whirl Bible* rather than sidebars while still displaying the full Letionary.

 <img src="https://github.com/mkudija/img/blob/main/2025-03-05_lectionary-Bible/lectionary-bible-prototype-2.png?raw=true" width="100%">
 <center><strong>Prototype Lectionary Bible Design</strong>: Color-coded side bars indicate the passages in the Lectionary.</center>

-Further design elements to enable the intended purpose of the Lectionary Bible of *living* the connection between the Liturgy and Scripture include:
+Further design elements to enable the intended purpose of the Lectionary Bible of *living* the connection between the liturgy and scripture include:
 - **Portable**: Dimensions not to exceed a compact Bible or typical breviary or missal, approximately 5" by 7" and not more than 2" thick (these are the approximate dimensions of *[[Liturgy of the Hours|Liturgy of the Hours, Volume II]]*, and the same footprint as the *[[~Ignatius Catholic Bible|Compact Ignatius Catholic Bible]]* which has a thickness of about 1.25").
 - **Durable**: Smyth sewn binding, hardcover or zipper cover, durable paper—this is the Bible you bring to Mass with you every day.
 - **Navigable**: Includes a detailed table of Lectionary readings and 4 ribbons to mark the First Reading, Psalm, Second Reading (on Sundays and Feasts), and Gospel for the day.
 Also printed tabs for each book of the Bible to navigate directly from the outside (similar to *[[~The Great Adventure Catholic Bible|The Great Adventure Bible]]*).